Rosendale Partnerships is a business providing consulting services in fundraising, sponsorship, and partnerships.

 Not to conduct any raffle or lottery.

-New EU legislation called the GDPR now sets out comprehensive requirements for all companies handling the personal data of EU citizens.
-This includes a number of things we must tell you of when we collect data from you.
+The UK GDPR, the EU GDPR and the UK Data Protection Act 2018 (together the ‘DPRs’) set out comprehensive obligations for the handling and processing of personal data and data privacy protections.
+These include a number of things we must tell you about, when we collect personal data from you.

 This statement will outline how we use, collect and store personal data.
 We promise to respect any personal data you share with us, or that we might obtain from other organisations, and keep it safe.
 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.
 You can opt in or opt out of receiving information from Rosendale Partnerships at any time, and you also have a right to request a copy of any data we hold about you.